St Augustine's CofE Primary School

 • We read to children every day.
 We choose these books carefully as we want children to experience a wide range of books, including books that reflect the children at St Augustine's CE Primary School and our local community as well as books that open windows into other worlds and cultures.

-• Every classroom has an inviting book corner that encourages a love for reading.
+• Every classroom has an inviting library that encourages a love for reading.
 We curate these books and talk about them to entice children to read a wide range of books.

 Impact